 Lateral: Minimal Requirements and Disqualifiers

-AT TIME OF TESTING, YOU MUST BE:
+AT TIME OF Application, YOU MUST:

 For the most up-to-date information on state certifications recognized by DPSST and to answer any other specific certification questions, please contact DPSST directly at www.oregon.gov/dpsst